zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

 ## Ordered description of steps to be taken to execute the test case

-1. Create a CDS query with EDNS disabled for the apex of the *Child Zone*.
+1. Create a CDS query with EDNS enabled with the DO bit set for the apex of the *Child Zone*.

-2. Create a CDNSKEY query with EDNS disabled for the apex of the *Child Zone*.
+2. Create a CDNSKEY query with EDNS enabled with the DO bit set for the apex of the *Child Zone*.

 4. Retrieve all name server IP addresses for the *Child Zone* using [Get-Del-NS-IPs] and [Get-Zone-NS-IPs] ("NS IP").